 I love that carrying my child in the Ergobaby carrier feels no different than carrying a backpack filled with supplies.
 (For the record, my 4-year-old weighs 35 lbs and I can still wear her comfortably.)

 The Ergobaby carrier offers 3 CARRY POSITIONS – FRONT (facing in***), BACK, and SIDE.

-If you’re fairly new to babywearing, the front inward facing position*** may seem a little strange at first.
-You may feel like a kid would miss out on so much when all they see is their parent’s chest.
-Let me assure you that when worn this way, kids can still see everything they need to see!
+Initially, the front inward facing position*** may seem a little strange.
+You may feel like a child would miss out on so much when all they see is their parent’s chest. — Let me assure you that when worn this way, kids can still see everything they need to see!
 They actually seem to enjoy it that way, because their sense of curiosity is backed by the feeling of safety and closeness.

 #4 – EASY TO PUT ON

 I’m sure there will be some people that have found using Ergobaby difficult.
 I mean, we’re all different, right?

 I’ve personally found the Ergobaby carrier incredibly easy to use, even more so when compared with the other baby carriers I had used before.

 BACK WEARING, while not being inherently difficult, might need to be practiced at home a few times before mastering.

 There are several ways to do it.
 I found tossing my kids straight onto my back while leaning forward much easier than starting on my hip and then shuffling the whole carrier and my child around to the correct position.
 But then again, I didn’t start back babywearing until much later which makes back-tossing much easier.
 A soft raised surface (e.g. a bed) will be ideal if you need to practice the back toss.